Chrisette Michele

 Chrisette Michele Payne (born December 8, 1982) is an American R&B and soul singer.
 She won a Grammy Award for Best Urban/Alternative Performance in 2009 for her song "Be OK" (featuring will.i.am).

-She was previously signed to Motown Records, Capitol Records, and Caroline Distribution but was dropped from her label in 2017.
+She was previously signed to Motown Records, Capitol Records, and Caroline Distribution but was dropped from her label in 2017 after performing at Donald Trump's presidential inauguration.
 In the same year, Michele announced plans to release new music independently through her own label, Rich Hipster.

 Early life

 Michele was born in Central Islip, New York, and grew up in Patchogue.
 Her father was a sociologist and her mother a psychologist.
 Michele led gospel choirs in high school.
 She attended Five Towns College in Dix Hills, New York, and graduated with a vocal performance degree.

 She is the first cousin of soul singer Raheem DeVaughn.

 Music career

 2006–2008: Musical beginnings and I Am

 Michele has been featured on several hip hop albums, such as The Game's LAX, on the song "Let Us Live".
 On Jay-Z's Kingdom Come, she appears on the second single, "Lost One", while on Nas' Hip Hop Is Dead, she is featured three times: on the album's second single "Can't Forget About You", the Kanye West-produced "Still Dreaming", and the final track, "Hope".
 She also appeared on the bonus track "Slow Down" from Ghostface Killah's The Big Doe Rehab.

 Michele's debut album, I Am, was released on June 18, 2007.
 The song "Your Joy" was released on iTunes as a free single of the week.
 The album spawned four singles: "If I Have My Way", "Best of Me", "Be OK", and "Love Is You".
 The album's lead single, "If I Have My Way", charted at number 24 on the US Hot R&B/Hip-Hop Songs chart.
 "Best of Me" charted on the US Hot Adult Contemporary Tracks at number 21.
 In December 2007, "Be OK" was released as the third single, charting at number 64 on the US Hot R&B/Hip-Hop Songs chart.
 In 2008, "Love Is You" was released as the album's fourth and final single; it reached number 90 on the US Hot R&B/Hip-Hop Songs chart.

 In 2008, Michele appeared on the track "Rising Up" from the Roots' album Rising Down.
 Michele guest starred as herself in The CW's Girlfriends, in the episode entitled "What's Black-a-Lackin'?", which originally aired on February 11, 2008.
 She also wrote a song for Tyler Perry's House of Payne, titled "I've Gotta Love Jones".
 From May to July 2008, Michele embarked on a nationwide co-headlining tour with fellow soul singer Raheem DeVaughn called the Art of Love Tour; Solange Knowles served as the opening act.
 In September 2008, Michele performed twice at the Evening of Stars: A Tribute to Patti LaBelle.